Home

 • To cultivate research interest among students through workshops and seminars.
 Also, involve them in fieldwork and preparation of research publications.

-• To develop pedagogical materials that enhances teaching and learning in the field of law, society and humanities.
+• To develop pedagogical materials that enhance teaching and learning in the field of law, society and humanities.

 Dhanishtha Arora, BA LLB (2021-2026), JGLS